 Meanwhile in Russia, the Government promotes local companies such as Vkontakte (a popular Facebook-like social network).
-The state’s relationship with Vkontakte is controversial; A handful of users were charged with extremism after their online accounts had been searched by police. after police searched their online accounts for political content.
+Their relationship is controversial: a handful of users were charged with extremism after their online accounts had been searched by police. after police searched their online accounts for political content.

-This section has has added characteristics like being able to like each post, add The Kremlin as a possible friend and eyes always.
+This section included additional features such as the reader being able to 'like' each post, add The Kremlin as a 'friend' and an animation of 1984-style eyes watching.

-The part I'm particularly proud of is the viewing time is over double the amount of a regular interactive.
-As the piece is so visual and unusual, people got drawn in and enjoyed scrolling to the very end.
+I was particularly proud of the article's viewing time – over double the length for an average interactive.
+As the piece was visual and unusual, people were easily drawn in and enjoyed reading to the very end.